Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/delete-report.md

 All Sample Reports can be deleted in a simpler way by deleting the Sample Category `Sample Reports`, `Sample Reports (Web Designer)`.

-Click the `Actions` icon in the context menu and click `Delete` to delete all sample reports as well as sample category.
+Click the `Actions` icon in the context menu and click `Delete` to delete all sample reports as well as the sample category.
 ![Delete All Sample Reports](/static/assets/on-premise/images/manage-content/manage-reports/delete-all-sample-reports.png)

 > If the sample category has any modified sample report, or scheduled report, or newly added report, those reports will be skipped and the category will not be deleted.